Personal Backup Version 5.2

 /end:[Option]:

-Defines which action is to be carried out after Backup, Restore or Cleanup (see above):
+Defines which action is to be carried out after running the tasks specified in the command line (see above):

 poweroff